CURRENT VACANCIES AT APWLD

 Priority will be given to women from the Asia Pacific region but women from outside the region may also be considered.

 The Internship Programme is for women activists/students who have background of, and/or interest to work with, and be involved in, women’s human rights issues on a regional level.

 APWLD encourages women from the region to apply and values the contribution of grassroots women’s knowledge to our work.
 APWLD makes every effort to provide learning opportunities to women from the Asia Pacific region as a priority.
 We value the experience of grassroots women equally with the formal eligibility requirements below.

-Interns work closely with APWLD secretariat to implement its four broad programs:
+Interns work closely with APWLD secretariat to implement its nine broad programs: